 When it comes to information security, the dominant strategy has been an in-depth defense of the perimeter by firewalls and internal networks.
 But what if the threat actors are not looking to breach this perimeter?
 Assets hosted outside of an organization’s firewall present a growing challenge to security teams.
 Assets deployed beyond this edge represent an external attack surface that can be used to target your organization.

 This new digital footprint is far more expansive than the internal one, often by several orders of magnitude, as the interactions between employees, consumers, and businesses are increasingly happening online via web-based services and applications.
 The growth of this footprint has accelerated as enterprises undertake significant digital transformation initiatives.
 These projects require new digital assets, many of which reside outside the firewall, are hosted on public cloud infrastructures, or are deployed in mobile app stores.

 Additionally, development of these services and applications often incorporate the products or capabilities of third-party vendors of services, code, infrastructure, or data.
 It doesn’t stop there.
 Many of those third parties have built their functionality on top of their own vendors.
 These third, fourth, and ‘Nth’ parties provide assets that are also part of your external attack surface, whether you know about them or not.

-Attack surface discovery — Discover and map the real attack surface including externally-facing organizational assets and their connections to systems within the organization
+Attack surface discovery — Discover and map the real attack surface including externally-facing organizational assets and their digital supply chains.

 Analysis — Evaluate and analyze asset attributes to determine if an asset is risky, vulnerable or behaving in an anomalous manner.
 Use recursive assessment to identify risky connections – external risks to connections and assets that put your asset at risk.

 Remediation — Provide action plans on the mitigation of prioritized threats as well as the remediation workflow or integration with solutions such as ticketing systems, incident response tools, and SOAR solutions.